dgaydukov/cert-aws/files/sa.md

 ###### Amazon VPC
 VPC (Virtual private cloud) - a kind of internal network in on-premises.
 You can have some servers inside and they won't be accessible outside of vpc.
 You have complete control over your virtual networking environment, including selection of your own IP address ranges, creation of subnets, and configuration of route tables and network gateways.
+By default every account has default VPC (and default subnet for each AZ), so if you don't create any other, and create EC2 directly, default VPC would be used.
 Amazon VPC consists of
-* VPC - private network
+* VPC - private network, logically isolated from other networks in aws cloud.
+Can span across multiple AZ.
+Instances in different AZ charged $0.01 per GB for data transfer.
-* Subnet - private sub-network inside VPC
+* Subnet - private sub-network inside VPC.
+Can reside only within single AZ.
+* Route table - set of rules (routes) to determine where network traffic from your VPC is directed
 * Internet Gateway - entry point between your VPC and Internet.
 It allows EC2 in VPC directly access Internet.
 You can use public IP or elastic IP to both communicate with Internet and receive requests from outside web-servers.
 * NAT Gateway - Network address resolution service in private subnet to access the Internet.
 Instances without public IP use NAT gateway to access Internet.
 Nat allows outbound communication, but doesn't allows machines on the Internet to access instances inside VPC.
 * Virtual private gateway - VPC+VPN